rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  Today's episode was produced by Sydney Harper, Rochelle Banja, and Lindsay Garrison.
 *  It was edited by Liz O'Balin and Lisa Chow, contains original music by Dan Powell, Marianne
 *  Lozano, and Alicia Bitu, and was engineered by Alyssa Moxley.
-*  Our theme music is by Jim Brunberg and Ben Landsberg of Wonderly.
+*  Our theme music is by Jim Brunberg and Ben Landsvark of Wonderly.
 *  That's it for the daily.
 *  I'm Sabrina Tavernisi.
 *  See you tomorrow.